Thomas J. O'Hara

-Rev. Thomas J. O'Hara, C.S.C., Ph.D. (born March 16, 1949) is provincial of the U.S. Province of Priests and Brothers of the Congregation of Holy Cross.
+Thomas J. O'Hara (born March 16, 1949) served as Provincial Superior of the U.S. Province of Priests and Brothers of the Congregation of Holy Cross from his election to the position on June 15, 2012 (The Feast of the Most Sacred Heart of Jesus, the Patron of Holy Cross Priests) until the election of Father Bill Lies on June 14, 2018.

 O'Hara was born in Hazleton, Pennsylvania.
 He attended Moreau Seminary, on the campus of the University of Notre Dame, from 1973 to 1975.
 He professed First Vows on Aug.
 3, 1974 and Final Vows on Sept.
 3, 1977.
 He was ordained to the diaconate on Jan.
 15, 1978, at Our Lady of Good Counsel Parish in Brooklyn, N.Y., and was ordained to the priesthood on June 10, 1978.

-A 1971 graduate of King's College (Pennsylvania) with a bachelor's in political science, O’Hara received his master's in theology from Notre Dame in 1977 and his doctorate in political science from The American University in Washington, D.C., in 1988.
+O’Hara graduated from King's College (Pennsylvania) in 1971 with a bachelor’s degree in political science.
+He earned a master’s in theology from Notre Dame in 1977 and a doctorate in political science from American University in Washington, D.C., in 1988.

 O'Hara's first teaching assignment in 1975 was as professor of English at Notre Dame College (Dhaka) in Bangladesh, where he was assisting in relief work with Mother Teresa's Missionaries of Charity.
 He has worked in parish ministry in Brooklyn, N.Y., and served in the Holy Cross missions in Bangladesh and Uganda.

-He was a resident assistant at Notre Dame from 1976 to 1977; associate pastor at our Lady of Good Counsel from 1977 to 1982; chaplain at Holy Cross Hospital, Silver Spring, Md.; and chaplain to the Holy Cross brothers at Bishop McNamara High School in Forestville, Md., from 1982 to 1984, where he served on the high school's board of directors.
+He was a resident assistant at Notre Dame from 1976 to 1977, associate pastor at Our Lady of Good Counsel from 1977 to 1982, chaplain at Holy Cross Hospital, Silver Spring, Md., and chaplain to the Holy Cross brothers at Bishop McNamara High School in Forestville, Md., from 1982 to 1984, where he served on the high school's board of directors.
 He was an adjunct professor teaching a religion and politics course at The American University (1987) and a priest-in-residence at St. Ann Parish, Washington, D.C., from 1984 to 1988.